About Management Courses

 International business management involves the study of trade of goods or services, technology and capital across the borders, at a global level.
 A course in international business provides in-depth knowledge about commercial activities taking place between two or more countries, distribution facilities of the foreign markets, manufacturing process as well as research and development.
 The students are taught how to make and implement efficient strategies within any organization to achieve international reach.

 Marketing is one of the most sought-after branches of management and it refers to the process of understanding customers and establishing a relationship with them.
 Effective marketing is concerned with analyzing, managing and catering to the demand of products or services and promoting it among the target audience.
 In a nutshell, marketing professionals help organizations to understand their consumers and develop strategies to communicate distinctive selling points of their products or services.
 The main areas of study under this branch include marketing principles, consumer decision making, marketing channels and creating a brand image.

-Logistic and Supply Chain Management
+K. Logistic and Supply Chain Management

 The branch of logistics and supply chain management deals with the sourcing of raw materials needed by the companies to manufacture their products.
 The key responsibility of the professionals working in the field of logistics revolves around enhancing the overall supply chain performance by ensuring fast delivery.
 Students opting for the subject of logistic and supply chain management study about the functioning of global supply chain and e-commerce.
 Furthermore, they are trained in several skills like problem-solving, decision making, analysis and negotiation.